 - 1/4 tsp back pepper

-Mix together the marinade ingredients, brush all over the beef and vacuum seal.
+- Mix together the marinade ingredients (everything but the beef), brush all over the beef and vacuum seal.

-Drain liquid from the bag and strain through a fine strainer for keep for plating.
+- Drain liquid from the bag and strain through a fine strainer and keep for plating.

 - 2 potatoes (450 gr) – peeled, washed and diced.